solo-fsw/.github/profile/README.md

 ## Repository naming conventions

-The repositories in this organisation follow the naming convention `<Lab/section/institute>-<PI/lead-researcher if applicable>-<Project name/description>-<Date/Year if applicable>`.
-In this convention, clauses are written using lower-case letters and numbers.
-Underscores are used as spaces within clauses (snake_case).
-Dashes are used to separate clauses.
+The repositories in this organisation should preferably use only lower-case letters and numbers, and dashes.

 ## Documentation